-Global stocks, oil prices rebound as Iran anxiety eases
+Global stocks rebound as Iran anxiety eases

 U.S. equity futures and global stock markets are rising as anxiety over a potential U.S.-Iranian conflict eased.